Portraits of Children

 In the middle of the business and busy-ness of parenting, portraits help you remember...before kindergarten when they still have all their baby teeth, those in-between years of curiosity and expanding knowledge and then the 'tweens and early teenage years when their distinct personalities really start to show.

 We've got decades of combined experience working with children and we genuinely love getting to know them.
-We proudly serve our valued clients from Boone, Blowing Rock, Linville, Banner Elk, West Jefferson and Winston-Salem.
+You might even laugh along at our silly antics...

-When photographing children, we can create several styles of images:
+When photographing children, we can create several styles of images.
+We often create at least two different styles of images in a portrait session.

 Classic, Illustrative and Pictorial.